Tear Trough Restylane Injections

 - Redness of the eyelids

 - Very rare: a localized allergic reaction in the form of firm swelling at the injection site.
-This has been seen in approx 1:10,000 patients, and may occur a few days up to several weeks after the injection.
+This has been reported in approx 1:10,000 patients, and may occur a few days up to several weeks after the injection.
 They may last a couple of weeks up to several months in rare instances.
 Prolonged firmness, abscess, formation, scarring, or a grey discolouration may occur in less than 1:15,000 cases, lasting several months.
+We have never experienced any such effects.

 - Damage to the eye or eyesight including blindness from this procedure is an extremely remote risk in the hands of a specialist oculoplastic surgeon.
 All precautions are taken to minimize such a risk.